clough42/electronic-leadscrew/README.md

 lathe spindle.
 The electronic controller allows setting different virtual gear ratios for feeds and threading.

 ## Project Status
-Design and prototyping.
+Beta.

 **NOTE: This is still a work in progress and is subject to change.
-Many people have expressed interest in buying parts and following along with the build.
+Hundreds of people all over the world have purchased parts and are following along with the build.
 That's great!
-Just be aware that this hasn't been tested and refined end-to-end yet, so things like stepper motors, servos, drivers, display boards are likely to change as the project progresses.**
+I have had great success with mine, as have others.
+Building an ELS for your lathe does require require basic electronics and troubleshooting skills, so keep that in mind if you decide to build one yourself.**

 ## Documentation
 For documentation, please [**visit the project wiki**](https://github.com/clough42/electronic-leadscrew/wiki).

 ## Current Concept
-The project is still in the early stages of development.
+The project is still in active development.
 The current hardware looks like this:
 * Use a TI F280049C Piccolo microcontroller on a LaunchXL prototyping board
 * Use an inexpensive SPI "LED&Key" import display and keypad for the user interface
-* Read the spindle position using a rotary encoder with a 3D-printed gear
+* Read the spindle position using a rotary encoder with a 3D-printed gear or belt drive
-* Use a standard stepper motor and driver on the lathe leadscrew
+* Use a standard stepper motor (or servo) and driver on the lathe leadscrew
 * Make as few modifications to the lathe as possible:
   * Use the original leadscrew and halfnuts without machining
   * Drive the leadscrew through the factory input shaft